Our 2.99% 6-Mo Fixed is the lowest mortgage rate available in Canada.

 Read more here: A new break on new builds

-• Under the Home Buyers' Plan, first-timers can now withdraw up to $60K from their RRSPs (instead of $35K), and some users have longer to start their repayments
+• Under the Home Buyers' Plan, first-timers would be able to withdraw up to $60K from their RRSPs (instead of $35K), and some users would have longer to start their repayments

 Read more here: RRSP Home Buyers' Plan